CosmWasm/docs-deprecated/ecosystem/02-testnets/02-testnets.md

 :::info

-You need to have your address and informations defined in networks genesis file to join not yet launched testnets.
+You need to have your address and information defined in networks genesis file to join not yet launched testnets.
 Here is the script you can run to take care of it automatically.
 :::